cytopia/mysqldump-secure/README.md

 ```
 **THIS IS REALLY DANGEROUS**

-Even if run inside a script, you can see the mysql password in cleartext in ps aux.
+Even if run inside a script, you can see the mysql password in cleartext in `ps aux`.
-You should always define your credentials in a my.cnf file with chmod 400 or you can loose all your databases to everybody with access to that machine.
+You should always define your credentials in a my.cnf file with `chmod 400` or you can loose all your databases to everybody with access to that machine.

 **man mysql / man mysqldump**

 Specifying a password on the command line should be considered insecure.
-See Section 5.3.2.2, “End-User Guidelines for Password Security”.
+See [End-User Guidelines for Password Security](https://dev.mysql.com/doc/refman/5.7/en/password-security-user.html).
 You can use an option file to avoid giving the password on the command line.

 ## Features